AWegnerGitHub/awegnergithub.github.io-content/2013_02_25_give-some-refined-win-some-prizes.md

 per refined metal.
 You can have an unlimited number of entries.
 I will convert the refined metal to various prizes (with the goal being keys most of the time).

 Then we'll have the system select a set of winners from the entries.
-A user can only win once per raffle, so even if you you have a gigantic number of entries, your odds of winning more than one position are zero.
+A user can only win once per raffle, so even if you have a gigantic number of entries, your odds of winning more than one position are zero.
 Only one win per steam id.

 Using the prices from [backpack.tf][3], the bot will determine the "value" of the items within the trade.